-Approximately 35% of our 2009 revenue was generated in Japan.
+Approximately 31% of our 2010 revenue was generated in Japan.
 We have experienced local currency revenue declines in Japan over the last several years and continue to face challenges in this market.
-Although we have seen improving trends in Japan over the last several quarters, these trends may not continue or may reverse.
+These declines could continue or increase.
 Factors that could impact our results in the market include:

-- continued or increased levels of regulatory and media scrutiny and any regulatory actions taken by regulators, or any adoption of more restrictive regulations, in response to such scrutiny; - significant weakening of the Japanese yen; - increased regulatory constraints with respect to the claims we can make regarding the efficacy of products and tools, which could limit our ability to effectively market them; - risks that the new initiatives we are implementing in Japan, which are patterned after successful initiatives implemented in other markets, will not have the same level of success in Japan, may not generate renewed growth or increased productivity among our distributors, and may cost more or require more time to implement than we have anticipated; - inappropriate activities by our distributors and any resulting regulatory actions against us or our distributors; - any weakness in the economy or consumer confidence; and; - increased competitive pressures from other direct selling companies and their distributors who actively seek to solicit our distributors to join their businesses.
+- continued or increased levels of regulatory and media scrutiny and any regulatory actions taken by regulators, or any adoption of more restrictive regulations, in response to such scrutiny; - significant weakening of the Japanese yen; - increased regulatory constraints with respect to the claims we can make regarding the efficacy of products and tools, which could limit our ability to effectively market them; - risks that the initiatives we have implemented in Japan, which are patterned after successful initiatives implemented in other markets, will not have the same level of success in Japan, may not generate renewed growth or increased productivity among our distributors, and may cost more or require more time to implement than we have anticipated; - inappropriate activities by our distributors and any resulting regulatory actions against us or our distributors; - improper practices of other direct selling companies or their distributors that increase regulatory and media scrutiny of our industry; - any weakness in the economy or consumer confidence; and ; - increased competitive pressures from other direct selling companies and their distributors who actively seek to solicit our distributors to join their businesses.

-Regulators in Japan have increased their scrutiny of the direct selling industry and our business in Japan could be harmed if we are not able to successfully limit the number of general inquires regarding our company and complaints received by consumer protection centers..
+Heightened regulatory scrutiny of the direct selling industry in Japan could harm our business if we are not able to successfully limit the number of general inquiries and complaints regarding our business received by consumer protection centers.

-Regulators in Japan have increased their scrutiny of our industry.
+We continue to experience heightened regulatory scrutiny of the direct selling industry in Japan.
 Several direct sellers in Japan have been penalized for actions of distributors that violated applicable regulations, including one prominent international direct selling company that was suspended from sponsoring activities for three months in 2008, and another large Japanese direct selling company that was suspended from sponsoring activities for six months in 2009.
-In addition, Japanese media has reported on increased political pressure on lawmakers supporting our industry.
+In addition, some Japanese lawmakers have experienced increased political pressure to discontinue supporting the direct selling industry.

-We continue to experience a high level of general inquiries regarding our company and complaints to consumer protection centers in Japan and have taken steps to try to resolve these issues including providing additional training to distributors and restructuring our compliance group in Japan.
+We also continue to experience a high level of general inquiries and complaints to consumer protection centers in Japan and have taken steps to try to resolve these issues including providing additional training to distributors, and restructuring our compliance group in Japan.
 We have seen improvements in some prefectures, but not in others.
-In 2009, we received one written and one oral warning from Consumer Centers in two prefectures raising concerns about our distributor training and number of general inquiries and complaints.
-We are implementing additional steps to reinforce our distributor education and training in Japan to help address these concerns.
-If consumer complaints escalate to a government review or if the current level of complaints does not improve, there is an increased likelihood that regulators could take action against us or we could receive negative media attention, either of which could harm our business.
-Japan is currently implementing a national organization of consumer centers, which may increase scrutiny of our business and industry
+We have received warnings from consumer centers in certain prefectures raising concerns about our distributor training and number of general inquiries and complaints.
+Although we are implementing additional steps to reinforce our distributor education and training in Japan to help address these concerns, we cannot be sure that such steps will be successful.
+If consumer complaints and inquiries escalate to a government review or if the current level of complaints and inquiries does not improve, there is an increased likelihood that regulators could take action against us, including a suspension of our sponsoring activities, or we could receive negative media attention, either of which could harm our business.
+In 2009, Japan implemented a national organization of consumer protection centers, which appears to have resulted in a further increase in the scrutiny of our business and industry.